BuildingSync/schema/docs/notebooks/bsync_examples/Small-Office-Level-2.md

 ```

 #### ResourceUses and TimeSeries Data
 Now that we have a current building measured scenario, we want to declare energy and monthly billing data.
 Per Std 211 6.1.2.1, a minimum of 12 months (preferably up to 3 years) of energy use data is required.
 The mechanical system of the small office prototype is a heatpump air handler with natural gas backup.
-We know that Missoula is cold, so likely it will use natural gas backup at some point during its operation.
-We run an example simulation to get estimates for this, which come out as follows:
+We run the simulation to get estimates for this, which come out as follows:

 | Resource Type | Jan | Feb | Mar | Apr | May | Jun | Jul | Aug | Sep | Oct | Nov | Dec |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |